mwunsch/weary/README.md

 By default, the request is performed through [Net::HTTP](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/net/http/rdoc/Net/HTTP.html).
 This is done through `Weary::Adapter::NetHttp`.
 A `Weary::Adapter` is just a special kind of Rack application. `Request#adapter` allows you to hook up your own.
 Weary also includes adapters for [Typhoeus](http://typhoeus.github.com/) and [Excon](https://github.com/geemus/excon).

+#### Requestable

+`Client`, `Resource`, and `Request` include a Module named `Requestable`.
+Using this module, it's easy to cascade certain pieces of configuration down from the stack.

+For example, you can call `Client#adapter` to change the adapter for all of the resources of that client.
+Or you can call `Resource#adapter` to change the adapter for requests built for that resource.
+OR you can call `Request#adapter` to change the adapter for just that request.

 ## Rack

 To maximize the utility of Weary, it's important to remember that driving everything is Rack.
 Almost every class is built to provide a Rack interface.